Sage Financial Accolades

 Philadelphia Business Journal: 2023 Best Places To Work

 The 76 businesses appearing on the Philadelphia Business Journal list “2022 Best Places To Work” were assessed through an employee survey that measured key areas of an organization’s culture.
 These areas ranged from compensation and benefits to trust in senior leadership.
 The survey also measured the level of engagement exhibited by employees.
 Sage Financial Group did not pay to participate in this ranking, and employee participation was completely voluntary.
 Sage was part of the Small Business Category that ranked firms with 10-49 employees.
-Over 200 businesses were nominated.
+Sage was recognized on 7/26/2023.
+The information reflects the 2021 calendar year.

 Philadelphia Business Journal: 2023 Top Money Managers

-Money managers appearing on this list were ranked by total assets under management as of September 20, 2019.
+Money managers appearing on this list were ranked by total assets under management as of March 14, 2022.
 Information on this list was supplied by the individual firms through questionnaires and was not independently verified by The Philadelphia Business Journal.
-Overall 36 firms submitted questionnaires.
-Sage Financial Group did not pay to participate in this ranking.
-Overall, the 36 List participants collectively reported $1.3 trillion of assets under management.

 InvestmentNews: 2018 Best Practices Awards